Asthestarsfalll/MegBox/README.md

 print(esay_use.all(y1 == y2))
 ```

-More details can be found in documents(will be spporter soon).
+More details can be found in documents(will be supported as soon as possible).

 ### well-rounded